GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 {% BrowserCompat 'api.Window.showOpenFilePicker' %}

-The File System Access API is currently supported on most Chromium browsers on Windows, macOS, Chrome OS, and Linux.
+The File System Access API is currently supported on most Chromium browsers on Windows, macOS, ChromeOS, and Linux.
 A notable exception is Brave ([brave/brave-browser#11407](https://github.com/brave/brave-browser/issues/11407)).
 Android support is planned; you can track progress by starring [crbug.com/1011535](https://crbug.com/1011535).